 In addition, both mom and baby may need future medical care like surgeries, therapy, and more.
 But the insurance company may want to haggle, and that’s when you need a Pensacola personal injury lawyer.

-Florida is a no-fault insurance state, which means a driver must file a claim for medical costs with their own insurance company, regardless of fault.
 However, a woman may sustain very serious injuries even in a small car accident while pregnant.
 The costs may exceed the policy limits, leaving the injured mom wondering what to do next.

-A personal injury attorney can negotiate for a fair amount in compensation with your insurance company but can then help you file a claim against the at-fault driver for the remainder.
+A personal injury attorney can negotiate for fair compensation with your insurance company but can then help you file a claim against the at-fault driver for the remainder.
 The goal is to make sure you get the full amount you deserve to help you recover both physically and financially.
 An experienced attorney can help you fight for every bit.

 Auto accidents are traumatic and stressful.
 And any accident, even a minor or small car accident while pregnant, can jeopardize the long-term health of both you and your baby.
 If you were involved in a collision while pregnant and unsure what to do, the team at Emmanuel Sheppard & Condon is here for you.